nikitacs16/Holl-E/README.md

 # Data and Code for Towards Exploiting Background Knowledge for Building Conversation Systems
-Arxiv version of the paper and attractive page for dataset and datastats coming soon.
+Arxiv version of the paper and attractive page for dataset with leaderboard and datastats coming soon.
 We refer to the dataset released with the paper as Holl-E
 ## Data
 [Download](https://drive.google.com/open?id=1xQBRDs5q_2xLOdOpbq7UeAmUM0Ht370A)